EricPhifer/blog-subdomain/src/pages/index.md

 ---
 templateKey: index-page
-title: Alex Murphy
+title: Eric Phifer
 image: /img/home-jumbotron.jpg
-heading: Alex Murphy
+heading: Eric Phifer
-subheading: Developer with a flair for design
+subheading: Hello!
+I'm a Full Stack Developer with a passion for design.
+This blog is to benefit those who seek to a learn a bit about what goes into a website.
 ---